shaz-sk/customer-service/README.md

 11. Added docker for consistency and portability.
 12. Validated GET requests based on authenticated user and PUT request based on the role of authenticated user.

+## Design considerations

+1. When admin retrieves of all phone numbers they would like to know the customer to whom those numbers belong.
+2. Need to design with a customer id to get a customers details.

 ## To run